Miscellaneous Features

 Find References

-The functionality is based on ideas from this article and was introduced in CIDER 0.22.
+The functionality is based on ideas from this article.

 There are two ways to use find references in CIDER: